 Player: Keith Richards | Single: (1965)

 The story goes that on 7 May 1965, Richards woke up in the night at his hotel room in Florida on tour with the riff and opening vocal line in his head.

-It initially became an acoustic song when the Stones tracked at Chess Studios in Chicago.
+It initially became an acoustic song when the Rolling Stones tracked at Chess Studios in Chicago.
 But Richards’ acquiring a Maestro FZ-1 FuzzTone suddenly turned things snarly, likely with his Bigbsy-fitted ’59 Les Paul.
 Gibson were also the company behind Maestro and launched the FZ-1 back in 1962 but sales didn’t take off until Keef’s patronage.

 5. Voodoo Child (Slight Return)